anatappe/MATILDA/README.md

 ```
 ### Data

 The minimum input is a CSV-file containing timeseries of air temperature (°C), total precipitation (mm) and (if available) evapotranspiration (mm) data in the  format shown below.
-Alternatively, the model can be run on an input or output NetCDF-file, or input CSV-file of the COSIPY model.
 A series of runoff observations (mm) is used to validate the model output.
 At least daily data is required.

 | TIMESTAMP            | T2            | RRR            | PE            |
 | -------------        | ------------- | -------------  | ------------- |